jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

     - [x] 'About Programming In General.doc'
         - [x] Could be put at the top as the introduction.
         - [x] Actually, just reading it over, I think it may be still to rough of a text, that I want to make a bit more neutral, before making it the main thing to start with.
-        - [x] It and other bits of texts from the original Symbol Language.doc may compose a new introduction to the Encircle language after some reformulating.
+        - [x] It and other bits of texts from the original Symbol Language.doc may compose a new introduction to the Circular language after some reformulating.
         - [x] All in all, I think this content is a but rough for putting at the beginning of the documentation.
 - [x] There is a clash in index pages.
 "Code Concepts.doc" and "Language.doc" may need to become one and cleaned up.
 - [x] Moving "Language.doc" content to "Code Concepts.doc" in a controlled fashion.